wul4/goldfish_ansible/README.md

 This environment is not hardened at all, only for testing and playing around!

 ## About
+The idea is to generalize this to be a solution for deploying your own flask apps using nginx and uWSGI.

 The goldfish environment can be used to practice making REST API interfaces.
 goldfish itself is a flask-uwsgi web app that provides two REST API's for testing purposes.

 The application code can be found in:
 ```